Blended ZIO #

 I have given some thought how to get from Blended 3 to Blended ZIO and have weighed refactor against rewrite.
 After going through quite a bit of documentation, asking on the forum etc. I am leaning towards a rewrite.
 This decision may swing into the other direction again, but even as I consider myself to be an experienced (Scala) developer I feel that refactoring towards to ZIO might require me to refactor modules which I am going to rewrite sooner or later anyway.

 Blended 3 lives in a single repository and has grown to more than 60 modules within that repo.
 While that is convenient for refactoring on the global project level, the entire build process sometimes lacks flexibility.
 The latter has been addressed by moving the build to Mill, but still the build process feels somewhat complicated.
-With Blended ZIO, the modules shall become smaller and concentrate on a specific functionality.
+With Blended ZIO, each module shall live in it’s own repository with it’s own release cycles and therefor become smaller and more manageable.

 As of version 3, the management API is read-only, the requirement for in place updates has vanished in favor of bundling the Blended based applications statically and use Ansible to roll out software updates - replacing and restarting the entire JVM.
 As a result, OSGI is merely used to maintain the dependencies between various services within the JVM to make sure everything is wired up correctly.